nikolatom/CAMPP2_former_repository/README.md

 #### Create and activate conda environment with R and devtools in your project directory

 If you don't have access to conda please see the Miniconda installer page (https://docs.conda.io/en/latest/miniconda.html) on instructions on how to install Miniconda.

+Remember to have installed BiocManager upfront before proceeding with the installation of CAMPP2.
+install.packages("BiocManager")

 Once you have installed it:

 `conda create --prefix env -c conda-forge r-base=4.1.3 r-devtools` <br/>